Positioned on Jamaica's famous Seven Mile Beach, Sensatori Resort Jamaica puts white sands and the Caribbean Sea in the palm of your hand.

 Days here are made for R&R. You’ve got 4 pools to laze beside, and there’s a beachside palapa offering activities like yoga and tai chi.Read more ››

-You get a free upgrade to the Gourmet Honeymoon and Anniversary package when you stay in a Beachfront Honeymoon suite, and have a marriage certificate that’s valid for 60 days before or after the wedding or anniversary.
-The package includes a private gourmet 4-course candlelit dinner on the beach, 2 for 1 beachfront sky massages, a chilled bottle of Champagne delivered to your room on arrival, complimentary use of Wi-Fi, a 15 per cent discount on spa services, your room decorated with rose petals and candles following your private dinner, a fresh tropical flower arrangement in your room, and gourmet breakfast in bed the morning after your private dinner.
+You get a free upgrade to the Gourmet Honeymoon and Anniversary package when you have a marriage certificate that’s dated 60 days either side of the wedding or anniversary.
+The package includes 2 for 1 beachfront sky massages, a chilled bottle of sparkling wine delivered to your room on arrival, a 15% discount on spa services and a romantically decorated suite with rose petals, aromatherapy and candles.

 Food & Drink